sujal-chauhan2006/feature-engineering-practice/README.md

 * Difference between raw and scaled data
 * When and why to use feature scaling
 * Understanding different encoding techniques
+* Handling categorical data in real datasets
-* Basic understanding of data transformation methods
+* Importance of cleaning data before analysis
+* Fixing errors related to non-numeric data
+* Understanding feature relationships using correlation

 ---